ghafeleb/Private-NonConvex-Federated-Learning-Without-a-Trusted-Server/README.md

 pip install -r requirements.txt
 ```
 If you want to generate noises using MATLAB, installed MATLAB on the system is required.

-## Generating noise:
-To generate the noise, we can use MATLAB. noise_generator_localSGD2.m is used to generate noises for noisy local SGD and no modification is required for it.
-To generate the noise for noisy SPIDER and noisy minibatch SGD, run main_FL.m in which noise_generator.m will be called.
-In main_FL.m, the parameters of the experiment: list of epsilons, list of clipping thresholds (Ls), number of samples (n), list of R values (Rs), and M should be modified based on the experiment setting.

 ## Model Training:
 To train the model, run the following command: